Compare Trade School

 Is occupational therapy assistant a good career choice?

-OTA is an excellent career with 24% job growth (much faster than average) and strong median salary ($66,650).
+OTA is an excellent career with strong job growth (much faster than average) and competitive salary.
 The combination of meaningful work, job security, and advancement opportunities makes it highly attractive for healthcare careers.

 What is the difference between an OTA and an OT?